 TVMA About Us

 Within every relationship, there is a possibility for conflict.
+The TVMA is here to help.
 How we view conflict informs us on how to deal with it.
 Some people prefer to avoid it.
 Others like to engage in the use of power.
 And others use conflict as a positive force for change.

 Mediators have training to assist everyone to find ways to transform conflict into a positive, constructive avenue to a different way of being together in their future relationship.